PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 The first two parameters control how accurate the simulation is.
 This determines the quality of the solution, but also the runtime.
 The next two parameters describe a schedule.
 Thus, we explain what a schedule is and how it affects the solver.
-Simulated quantum annealing simulates the continous evolution of a quantum state in multiple discrete time steps.
-A schedule determines the strength of a field in the simulation at each time step.
+Simulated quantum annealing simulates the continuous evolution of a quantum state in multiple discrete time steps.https://platform.planqk.de/algorithms/4ab6ed1f-9f5e-4caf-b0b2-59d1444340d1/ A schedule determines the strength of a field in the simulation at each time step.
 In our case, this is the temperature and the transverse field.
 The former is a measure of how much qubits can change their state, while the latter is the interaction strength between different trotter slices.

 ##### Specifying a Schedule

 A schedule is a function $f \colon [0,1] \rightarrow \mathbb{R}$ of the unit interval.
 If the simulation consists of $n+1$ steps with the zeroth step $t_0 = 0$ and last step $t_n = 1$, the strength of a field according to that schedule at the $i$-th step is given as $f(\frac{i}{n})$.
 You can configure a schedule by passing a string, which are shorthands for refering to a member of a  family of functions.
-You can also concatenate different schedules in which case they get evenly distributed over the unit interval.
+Different schedules can also be concatenated, in which case they get evenly distributed over the unit interval.
 The following table gives an overview over all admissable strings.

 Schedule String    |  Function                                                                                                        | Description
 ----------------   | ---------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------